 As a fellow guest pointed out, there are plenty of places to ride around in the dust, but you can do so with a purpose in the Waterberg.
-The goal of game census week is to ensure that the private reserve and its wild residents continue to thrive.
-A census is a vital tool to achieve this, as it is essential to have accurate numbers of browsers, selective grazers and bulk grazers, to maintain a balance in the ecosystem and not over-utilise the environment, which could cause permanent damage to the vegetation.
+Game Census Week aims to ensure that the private reserve and its wild residents continue to thrive.
+A game census is a vital tool to achieve this, as it is essential to have accurate numbers of browsers, selective grazers and bulk grazers to maintain a balance in the ecosystem and not over-utilise the environment, which could cause permanent damage to the vegetation.

 The Ant Collection has a herd of about 90 horses of five different breeds – athletic thoroughbreds, sure-footed South African boerperde, calm Frisians, spirited Arabians and steady appaloosas.
 The horses are well-oiled game census machines, knowing to wait patiently while listening for the dart gun before they go racing off to find the targeted animal after a radio cue.

-After what felt like searching for a needle in a haystack, we did eventually find that buffalo cow, which had fortunately fallen in sternal recumbency (on its chest).
-If an animal, except for the rhino, falls in lateral recumbency (on its side), it is predisposed to bloat as a result of a build-up of gastric gases in the rumen, which is often fatal.
+After what felt like searching for a needle in a haystack, we eventually found that buffalo cow, which had fortunately fallen in sternal recumbency (on its chest).
+If an animal, except for the rhino, falls in lateral recumbency (on its side), it is predisposed to bloat due to a build-up of gastric gases in the rumen, which is often fatal.
 With a massive sigh of relief – and a couple of cries – we loaded her up in a trailer and took her to greener pastures where she could start a new breeding herd.